hollyfgibbons/ANU-MAE-thesis-template/INSTRUCTIONS.md

 ## What is LaTeX?

 LaTeX (pronounced "lah-tech") is a document preparation system.
-Instead of formatting as you type (like Word), you write your content in plain text files (`.tex` files) and LaTeX automatically handles all the formatting — numbering chapters, figures, tables, and references, building the table of contents, and generating reference lists at the end of each chapter.
+Instead of formatting as you type (like Word), you write your content in plain text files (`.tex` files) and LaTeX automatically handles all the formatting, including:
+* Numbering chapters, figures, tables, and references
+* Building the table of contents
+* Generating reference lists at the end of each chapter

+**The key benefits for the MAE thesis:**
+* References for each chapter are generated automatically
-**The key benefit for your MAE thesis:** Every reference list is generated automatically, figures and tables are numbered and listed automatically, and the table of contents updates itself whenever you add content.
+* Figures and tables are numbered and listed automatically, with updates applied when changes are made
+* The table of contents updates automatically as content is added
+* A list of abbreviations is generated automatically
+* Cross-referencing and hyperlinks remain functional when compiled as a PDF
+* No need to combine multiple PDFs or Microsoft Word documents to produce a complete thesis

 You write your content in `.tex` files using Overleaf (or a local text editor).
 When you click **Recompile** in Overleaf, LaTeX processes all the files and produces a PDF.

-> **If something looks wrong**, click the log icon in Overleaf (next to the Recompile button).
-Error messages tell you the file and line number where the problem occurred.
-The most common errors are a missing `}` or `\end{}`.

 ---